suncoast-devs/handbook/lessons/misc-api-intro/index.md

 ---

 Whenever two pieces of code communicate they do so with a prescribed format.
-The things the two pieces of code need to communicate are:
+The two pieces of code need to agree on:

 - What is the input that needs to be sent?
 - What is the format of the input?